bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 1. Open up the cfclient on your computer
 1. Make sure that **only** the AI-deck is attached to the Crazyflie, with no other deck.
 1. Go to 'Connect'->'bootloader'
-1. Type the address of your crazyflie, press 'Scan' and select your crazyflie's URI.
+1. Type the address of your Crazyflie, press 'Scan' and select your Crazyflie's URI.
 Make sure to choose 'radio://...' (not 'usb://').
 Now press 'Connect'
 1. In the 'Firmware Source' section, select the latest release in 'Available downloads'.
-Make sure to select the right platform (cf2 is for the crazyflie 2.x ).
+Make sure to select the right platform (cf2 is for the Crazyflie 2.0 and Crazyflie 2.1(+) ).
 1. Press 'Program' and wait for the STM, NRF and ESP MCUs to be re-flashed.
-The crazyflie will restart a couple of times, and the flashing of the ESP ('bcAI:esp deck memory') takes about 3 minutes.
+The Crazyflie will restart a couple of times, and the flashing of the ESP ('bcAI:esp deck memory') takes about 3 minutes.
 1. Once the status states 'Idle' and the Crazyflie is disconnected, double check if the flashing has succeded.
-In the cfclient, connect to the crazyflie and check in the console tab if you see: `ESP32: I (910) SYS: Initialized`.
+In the cfclient, connect to the Crazyflie and check in the console tab if you see: `ESP32: I (910) SYS: Initialized`.
 Also LED1 should be flashing with 2 hz.

 {% img Flashing; wide; /images/tutorials/getting_started_with_aideck/cfclient_flash_esp.png %}